|

 NT(X) | Reference to nonterminal NT_X |

 r(...) macro adds a sentinel to end of the alternative list and alt adds a sentinel to end of the alternative.
-That is why we added +1 in grammar struct dimensions.
+That is why we added +1 in symbol table dimensions.

-Using these macros, productions for statement and expression nonterminals can be defined as:
+Using these macros, productions for statement and expression nonterminals can be defined as, in src/grammar.c:

 Tokens and nonterminals are automatically prefixed by NT(X)/TK(X) macros.
 That is why we used those prefixes in enum definition but not in grammar table.
 See Name Mapping for Identifiers for details.